top of page

 Notes from the director, Dr. Victor Penniman:

 For continuing members, each semester we continue onward, building on what we’ve learned previously, and collaborate with Nick Jarret and the Metropolitan Conservatory Baroque Orchestra for our semester’s end performances.
 Of course, as viols become available, we then accept new beginners, and if you’ve never played before, welcome!
 You will get to explore Ancient music and historical performance practices from the Renaissance and Baroque periods, and learn a new (to you) way of playing stringed instruments that can have a positive effect on your modern playing.
-This semester runs through March 24, 2018, and meets on Saturdays, 11:00am, and 12:00pm.
 All rehearsals and semesters-end concert and workshop will be held at the Quivira Location.
 The viols are available to us from the Viola da Gamba Society of America for a limited time that is fast running out, so don’t hesitate!

 What is a viola da gamba?